PingunixDevelopments/Atlas-Experimental-Atlas-macOS/README.md

 **What this repo includes**

-- macOS builds for both Apple Silicon and Intel
+- Atlas CLI for macOS and Linux users
 - Experimental features and early previews
 - Releases that are always one version ahead of the main project
 - Test builds that may change often